-Finally, higher bandwidth between the host and the device is achieved when using page-locked (or pinned) memory, as discussed in the CUDA C Programming Guide and the Pinned Memory section of this document.
+Finally, higher bandwidth between the host and the device is achieved when using page-locked (or pinned) memory, as discussed in the CUDA C Programming Guide and Pinned Memory of this document.

 9.1.1.
 Pinned Memory

 Page-locked or pinned memory transfers attain the highest bandwidth between the host and the device.
 On PCIe x16 Gen2 cards, for example, pinned memory can attain roughly 6GB/s transfer rates.